Spit it out! - 19/24

 "Yeah, and I absorbed it."

 Silence.
-Greg played with the remote control.
+Greg kept playing with the remote control, pushing the buttons nonsensically.

 "Look at me."